 In an Allogenic bone marrow transplant procedure the stem cells come from another person, who is called a donor.
 The healthy stem cells are taken from the bone marrow of the donor.
 It is very important that a donor must have the same genetic typing as the patient, so that their blood “matches” the patient’s blood.
 Hence special blood tests are conducted to determine whether or not the donor’s bone marrow matches the patient’s bone marrow.
 If the donor’s bone marrow is not a good genetic match, it will perceive the patient’s body as foreign material to be attacked and destroyed.
 Such a situation if arises, may be life threatening.
 There are high chances that a patient will have a sibling whose bone marrow is a perfect match.

 Some of the important sources of Bone Marrow Stem Cells are, Bone marrow harvest(Stem cells directly collected out of the bone), Apheresis (stem cells are collected by filtering the blood for circulating blood cells and Umbilical cord blood ( stem cells are filtered from blood in the umbilical cord after a baby is born).The majority of bone marrow transplants are made using stem cells collected by apheresis, since this method has better results for both the donor and the recipient.

 There are certain important factors to be considered before a patient undergoes a Bone Marrow Transplant.
-Some of the important factors are:
+Some of the important factors are as follows.